outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 start();
 ```

-First, we define our `users` database, which is a simple object in this example.
-Then we define a validation function, which is a feature specific to [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic) and allows us to verify that the user has provided valid credentials.
-For this validation function, we use `Bcrypt` to compare the user provided password with the hashed password in our database.
+First, you define your `users` database, which is a simple object in this example.
+Then you define a validation function, which is a feature specific to [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic) and allows you to verify that the user has provided valid credentials.
+For this validation function, you use `Bcrypt` to compare the user provided password with the hashed password in your database.

-Next, we register the plugin, which creates a scheme with the name of `basic`.
+Next, you register the plugin, which creates a scheme with the name of `basic`.
 This is done within the plugin via [server.auth.scheme()](/api#-serverauthschemename-scheme).

-Once the plugin has been registered, we use [server.auth.strategy()](/api#server.auth.strategy()) to create a strategy with the name of `simple` that refers to our scheme named `basic`.
-We also pass an options object that gets passed to the scheme and allows us to configure its behavior.
+Once the plugin has been registered, you use [server.auth.strategy()](/api#server.auth.strategy()) to create a strategy with the name of `simple` that refers to your scheme named `basic`.
+You also pass an options object that gets passed to the scheme and allows you to configure its behavior.

-The last thing we do is tell a route to use the strategy named `simple` for authentication.
+The last thing you do is tell a route to use the strategy named `simple` for authentication.

 ## <a name="cookie" /> hapi-auth-cookie